cybernetics-io/redcar/doc/PRFAQ.md

 ###

 ###
-> What are the competing products in the industry?
+> What are the similar products in the industry?

-* Amazon EventBridge Event Bus, Azure Event Hubs and Google Cloud Pub/Sub.
+* There are Amazon EventBridge/EventBus, Azure Event Hubs, Google Cloud Pub/Sub and open source product Apache EventMesh.
 ###

 ###